 One of the biggest misconceptions in Freemasonry is the process to become a Freemason.
 For many years I believed that I needed to be asked by a Freemason to become a Freemason.
 Furthermore, to ask to become a Freemason would blackball you for life.
-This misunderstanding lead to me losing 20 years of fraternal ties because I was afraid to ask the Masons I knew if I could be a Mason.
+This misunderstanding led to me losing 20 years of fraternal ties because I was afraid to ask the Masons I knew if I could be a Mason.

 1a.
 How to find a Mason: Masons are everywhere but unless you are a Mason you may not know what to look for.
 Some Masons are subtle about their membership while others present their membership broadly.
-Each are just as proud and humbled about their membership, and neither is better than the next.
+Each is just as proud and humbled about their membership, and neither is better than the next.
 The best way to “spot a Mason” is to look for the Square and Compass pictured to the left.
 This is the “default symbol” of Freemasonry.
 Once you are a Mason you will learn and understand the importance and symbolism behind the symbol.
 Freemasons will wear this symbol as a ring, pin, ties, tattoo, stickers on their cars, Et Cetera.
-Do not be afraid to ask, if you are a good man a mason will give you as much time as possible and at minimum set you in the correct direction to start your journey.
+Do not be afraid to ask, if you are a good man a Mason will give you as much time as possible and at the minimum set you in the correct direction to start your journey.
 If you do not know anyone who is a Freemason, cannot find a lodge in your area or want to ensure you are going to the right place please check out the Grand Lodge of Free and Accepted Masons of the State of New York – lodge locator.

-3. The investigation committee sounds invasive, however this is not the case.
+3. The investigation committee sounds invasive, however, this is not the case.
 It is simply a check to see if you are a good man.
 They will often contact your wife and family to ensure that becoming a Mason is acceptable to them and it will not disrupt your home/family life.
 Most likely an interview will be given between you and the investigating committee.
 This interview is a very comfortable experience and it gives you the change to see and talk with some of the brothers in the lodge you petitioned.

-4. The investigation committee will report their findings to the Master of the Lodge.
+4. The investigation committee will report its findings to the Master of the Lodge.
 The petition and investigation committee report will be read at the stated meeting and a secret ballot will be taken on the petitioner by members present for admission into the fraternity.